 The gun crowd returns, Ellen, “Dasha and Daria have been practicing, they can blow away clays.
 Eloise did a fantastic job with the pop-ups.
 It’s like walking down a street with a mix of harmless old ladies and kids mixed with guys with guns.
-And it’s never the same, pop-ups are random, so the guy you shoot on one corner turns out to be a kid with a toy rifle the next, or a woman holding and umbrella.
+And it’s never the same, pop-ups are random, so the guy you shoot on one pass turns out to be a kid with a toy rifle the next, or a woman holding and umbrella.
 Don’t shoot the bad guy quickly, you get laser tagged.”

 “Kill any innocents?”

 “Yeah, we all did, and we got shot too.
 The thing makes you pay damn close attention.
 Fifteen different situations, sometimes the right corner, sometimes the left, a doorway, second floor window, rooftop.
 Every pass it alternates.
-Dash and Daria sail through, the rest of us look completely incompetent.”
+Dasha and Daria sail through, the rest of us look completely incompetent.”